AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 **Premium offering**

 The premium offering helps users build a headless interface, which is configured by the **[!UICONTROL Training Data Access]** connector.
-This allows users to get real-time data on course and learning path details such as name, description, author, skills, duration, etc. For blended learning scenarios, you also get real-time seat limits, seats occupied, waitlist limits, and waitlist counts.
+For blended learning scenarios, you also get real-time seat limits, seats occupied, waitlist limits, and waitlist counts.
 Customers can use these APIs to create search and filter capabilities and a complete course summary for non-logged-in learners.

 Customers can purchase a premium plan to build this highly scalable non-logged-in experience.